anooptejt/opsmx-spinnaker-operator/scripts/README.md

-simple scripts for testing locally with deployments on a K8s cluster.
+simple scripts for testing locally with deployments on a K8s/OC cluster.

-deploy.sh: deploy the operator with clean.sh: remove the operator and deployed bits
+deploy.sh: deploy the operator completely in a namespace clean.sh: remove the operator and deployed bits completely